 - Feeling sick: Nausea and vomiting may occur at this stage.

-- Allergic reaction: Some people experience brief allergic reactions, like itching or reddened skin at the spot where the medicines are injected.
+- Allergic reaction: Some people experience brief allergic reactions, like itching or reddened skin at the spot where

 - Tender breasts: Breast tenderness is another side effect of using fertility medicines.
 You can also have increased vaginal discharge.